-- (3) The President shall appoint as Prime Minister the member of Parliament who appears to him to command the support of the majority of the members of Parliament. - (4) If occasion arises for making any appointment under clause (2) or clause (3) between a dissolution of Parliament and the next following general election of members of Parliament, the persons who were such members immediately before the dissolution shall be regarded for the purpose of this clause as continuing to be such members.
+4. If occasion arises for making any appointment under clause (2) or clause (3) between a dissolution of Parliament and the next following general election of members of Parliament, the persons who were such members immediately before the dissolution shall be regarded for the purpose of this clause as counting to be such members.

-Tenure of office of Prime Minister
+57. Tenure of office of Prime Minister

-- 57. (1) The office of the Prime Minister shall become vacant- - (a) if he resigns from office at any time by placing his resignation in the hands of the President; or - (b) if he ceases to be a member of Parliament. - (2) If the Prime Minister ceases to retain the support of a majority of the members of Parliament, he shall either resign his office or advise the President in writing to dissolve Parliament, and if he so advises the President shall, if he is satisfied that no other member of Parliament commands the support of the majority of the members of Parliament, dissolve Parliament accordingly.

-(3) Nothing in this article shall disqualify Prime Minister for holding office until his successor has entered upon office.
+- 1. The office of the Prime Minister shall be vacant - a. if he resigns from office at any time by placing his resignation in the hands of the President; or - b. if he ceases to be a member of Parliament. - 2.
+If the Prime Minister ceases to retain the support of a majority of the members of Parliament, he shall either resign his office or advise the President shall, if he is satisfied that no other member of Parliament commands the support of the majority of the members of Parliament, dissolve Parliament accordingly. - 3.
+Nothing in this article shall disqualify the Prime Minister for holding office until his successor has entered upon office.

-Tenure of office of other Ministers
+58. Tenure of office of other Ministers

-- 58. (1) The office of a Minister other than the Prime Minister shall become vacant - - (a) if he resigns from office by placing his resignation in the hands of the Prime Minister for submission to the President; - (b) if he ceases to be a member of Parliament, but this shall not be applicable to a Minister chosen under the proviso to article 56(2); - (c) if the President, pursuant to the provisions of clause (2), so directs; or - (d) as provided in clause (4). - (2) The Prime Minister may at any time request a Minister to resign, and if such Minister fails to comply with the request, may advise the President to terminate the appointment of such Minister. - (3) Nothing in sub clauses (a), (b) and (d) of clause (1) shall disqualify a Minister for holding office during any period in which Parliament stands dissolved. - (4) If the Prime Minister resigns from or ceases to hold office each of the other Ministers shall be deemed also to have resigned from office but shall, subject to the provisions of this Chapter, continue to hold office until his successor has entered upon office. - (5) In this article "Minister" includes Minister of State and Deputy Minister.
+- 1. The office of a Minister other than the Prime Minister shall become vacant - a. if he resigns from office by placing his resignation in the hands of the Prime Minister for submission to the President; - b. if he ceases to be a member of Parliament, but this shall not be applicable to a Minister chosen under the proviso to article 56(2); - c. if the President, pursuant to the provisions of clause (2), so directs; or - d. as provided in clause (4). - 2.
+The Prime Minister may at any time request a Minister to resign, and if such Minister fails to comply with the request, may advise the President to terminate the appointment of such Minister. - 3.
+Nothing in Sub-clauses (a), (b), and (d) of clause (1) shall disqualify a Minister for holding office during any period in which Parliament stands dissolved.